Olive Oil vs. Extra Virgin Olive Oil

 Why You Shouldn’t Use Extra Virgin Olive Oil for Cooking

-Low Smoke Point: EVOO has low smoke point, which is between 190°C and 210° C (375°F – 410°F).
+Low Smoke Point: EVOO has a low smoke point, which is between 190°C and 210°C (375°F – 410°F).
 An oil’s smoke point refers to the oil’s temperature at which it breaks down and produces smoke.
 At this temperature, the oil releases harmful compounds and develops an unpleasant taste.
-For comparison, oils like canola, grapeseed, or safflower have higher smoke points, making them better choices for high-heat cooking.
+For comparison, oils like canola oil, grapeseed, or safflower have higher smoke points, making them better choices for high-heat cooking.

 Flavor Alteration: EVOO is valued for its rich, fruity, and sometimes peppery flavor.
 When exposed to high heat, especially frying or prolonged cooking, this delicate flavor can deteriorate.
 The heat can cause the oil to lose some of its nuances and even develop a slightly bitter taste.